Eagle Rocks Worksite

 Engineered logjams and other wood placements to increase complexity

-Large wood structures wood structures will be placed along the banks and on a mid channel bar.
-Some wood structures are designed to encourage flow into the eastern flow channel, but most wood structures of designed to mimic naturally occurijng wood accumulations and provide habitat for endangered salmon.
+Large wood structures were placed along the banks and on a mid channel bar.
+Some wood structures are designed to encourage flow into the eastern flow channel, but most wood structures of designed to mimic naturally occurring wood accumulations and provide habitat for endangered salmon.

 Planting of native riparian species